Israel in the Eurovision Song Contest 2024: Calls for exclusion

 A number of national selection events were disrupted by activists calling for a boycott in the lead-up to the event, including Norway's Melodi Grand Prix, Spain's Benidorm Fest, Sweden's Melodifestivalen, Denmark's Dansk Melodi Grand Prix, and Finland's Uuden Musiikin Kilpailu; in addition, Dargen D'Amico and Ghali's statements calling for a ceasefire and an end to the "genocide" during their performances at Italy's Sanremo Music Festival caused public reactions by Italian broadcaster RAI and the Israeli ambassador to the country.
 Demonstrations against Israeli participation also took place in the host city of Malmö, with Israeli prime minister Benjamin Netanyahu commenting that Golan had "already won" against what he referred to as a "horrible wave of antisemitism" in Sweden.

 Boycott campaigns, such as the BDS movement's Palestinian Campaign for the Academic and Cultural Boycott of Israel (PACBI), as well as by LGBT organisations Queers in Palestine, Queers for Palestine and Queer Coalition for Palestine, argued that Israel's participation in the contest – widely regarded as an LGBT-inclusive event – was an attempt to "pinkwash", "whitewash" and "artwash" its apartheid policies and the "ongoing genocide" against Palestinians.
-(Note: Attributed to multiple references:) The refusal of the EBU to discuss Israel's participation was also attributed by some to Moroccanoil, the main sponsor of the event since 2020, being an Israeli company, though no definitive link between the two was proven.
+(Note: Attributed to multiple references:) The refusal of the EBU to discuss Israel's participation was also attributed by some to Moroccanoil, the main sponsor of the event since 2020, (Note: Moroccanoil ended the sponsorship in August 2026.) being an Israeli company, though no definitive link between the two was proven.
 (Note: Attributed to multiple references:)

 On 9 April 2024, the EBU released a statement by deputy director-general Jean Philip De Tender addressing "targeted social media campaigns" against participating artists, reportedly over the insufficient pressure put on the union to exclude Israel.
 De Tender stated that the inclusion of a country in the contest "is the sole responsibility of the EBU's governing bodies and not that of the individual artists", condemning abuse or harassment directed at the performers while also defending the rationale whereby Kan had been allowed to take part; this was reiterated by the contest's executive supervisor Martin Österdahl in an interview with Dagens industri on 27 April.
 A FAQ page on Israel's participation was additionally created on the official website of the contest.